UCLA Distinguished Professor served on advisory panel for “Tell Them We Are Rising,” to air Feb. 19 as part of "Independent Lens" series.

 Professor Allen is a sought-after commentator in the media and has been interviewed by numerous outlets including The Oprah Winfrey Show, The MacNeil-Lehrer Report, 60 Minutes, the BBC, NBC Evening News with Tom Brokaw, GLOBO- Brazilian Television Network, Jet Magazine, Le Nouvel Observateur, The Chicago Tribune, Black Enterprise, The New York Times, The Wall Street Journal, The Chronicle of Higher Education, U.S. News and World Report.

-To view previews and learn more about “Tell Them We Are Rising: The Story About Black Colleges and Universities,” visit these links.
+To view “Tell Them We Are Rising: The Story About Black Colleges and Universities,” and learn more about the film, visit these links.